ipython/ipython/doc/source/ipython.rst

 the download, then install with 'python setup.py install'.
 Under Windows, double-click on the provided .exe binary installer.

-Then, take a look at Sections 3 <node3.html#sec:good_config> for configuring things optimally and 4 <node4.html#sec:quick_tips> for quick tips on efficient use of IPython.
+Then, take a look at Customization_ section for configuring things optimally and `Quick tips`_ for quick tips on efficient use of IPython.
 You can later refer to the rest of the manual for all the gory details.

-See the notes in sec.
-2.4 <#sec:upgrade> for upgrading IPython versions.
+See the notes in upgrading_ section for upgrading IPython versions.

     Detailed Unix instructions (Linux, Mac OS X, etc.)